Yetangitu/books/README.md

  		bittorrent download depends on an external helper script to interface with a bittorrent client

+    -I BOOL	use ipfs (-I 1 or -I y) or direct download (-I 0 or -I n) this parameter overrides the default download method ipfs download depends on a functioning ipfs gateway. default gateway is hosted by Cloudfront, see https://ipfs.io/ for instructions on how to run a local gateway

     -U MD5	print torrent path (torrent#/md5) for given MD5

     -j MD5	print filename for given MD5